 Finish on Time

 It is so super easy to keep working when you work at home.
-You can stay buried ion your work, ignore the distractions and plow through your work for hours.
+You can stay buried ion your work, ignore the distractions and plough through your work for hours.

 We’ve talked about avoiding distractions – but sometimes working from home so is super-easy you hardly notice that hours have passed.
 The dog still needs walking.
 The kids still need to be fed.